edemaine/cocreate/doc/README.md

 ### <img src="icons/search-one.svg" width="18" alt="Zoom Reset Icon"> Zoom Reset

-This button resets the zoom level to 100%, the same as when you first load Cocreate.
-This is helpful if you get lost zooming in or out.
+This button resets the zoom level to 100% and pans to put the origin at the top-left corner, the same as when you first load a Cocreate page.
+This is helpful if you get lost zooming in or out, or if you want to see what other people would see when first loading the page.

 ### <img src="icons/zoom-fit.svg" width="18" alt="Zoom To Fit Icon"> Zoom To Fit